 5) Building Science-Policy interfaces: we can not keep working on silos and repeat the failed "solutions" of the past.
-We must create spaces where academics and policy brokers can build trust and common understanding so they will be able to co-create better policies, but also better research.
-This is one of the bigger efforts I have at the moment and since October last year, I have been managing a Science-Policy expert group that compromises 22 organizations and 30 partners.
-Lessons learnt from this effort will be published at the end of the year:
+We must create spaces where academics and policy brokers can build trust and common understanding so they can co-create better policies and research.
+This is one of the more significant efforts I have at the moment.
+Since October 2021, I have managed a Science-Policy expert group comprising 22 organizations and 30 partners.
+Lessons learnt from this effort are published here:

 Of course, the recommendations presented in this article are only based on my experience working at CSER for the last two years.
 Please feel free to add any more points of view, critics or other comments.